puneeth072003/sputilities.V1/README.md

 - Reset Liked Library

 ## Please accept our apologies
-Unfortunately, **you will not be able to access the features** of Sputilities until the backend has been completed👨‍💻
+Unfortunately, **you will not be able to access the features** of Sputilities as backend is not currently deployed.👨‍💻